-Expansion of Huron Church/Talbot Road has a greater ability to provide continuous/ongoing capacity for the border transportation network as compared to widening of E.C.
+Expansion of Huron Church Road/Talbot Road has a greater ability to provide continuous/ongoing capacity for the border transportation network as compared to widening of E.C.
 Row Expressway, while also providing the means to separate local and long-distance international traffic.
 The E.C.
 Row Expressway extends from the Ojibway Parkway near the river in the west end of Windsor, to County Road 22 in the Town of Tecumseh.
-Passing through central Windsor with interchanges at major north-south arterial roads, the expressway is a key link in the regional road network.
+Passing through central Windsor with interchanges at major northsouth arterial roads, the expressway is a key link in the regional road network.
 Portions of this expressway are currently operating at or near capacity during peak travel periods.
-Studies have identified that expansion of this facility from the current 4 lanes to 6 to 8 lanes is required by 2021 to serve the projected growth in local traffic.
+Studies have identified that expansion of this facility from the current four lanes to six to eight lanes is required by 2021 to serve the projected growth in local traffic.
 Using E.C.
-Row east of Huron Church Road to convey international
+Row Expressway east of Huron Church

-2 Windsor Gateway Report, dated January 2005, Prepared by Sam Schwartz Engineering PLLC
+1 Windsor Gateway Report, dated January 2005, Prepared by Sam Schwartz Engineering PLLC